 Businesses both receive and pay interest.
 GDI includes net interest, which equals interest paid less interest received by domestic businesses, plus interest received from foreigners less interest paid to foreigners.
-Interest payments on mortgage and home improvement loans are counted as interest paid by business, because homeowners are treated as businesses in the income accounts.
-In 2010 net interest accounted for 6.3% of GDI.
+Interest payments on mortgage and home improvement loans are counted as interest paid by businesses, because homeowners are treated as businesses in the income accounts.
+In 2011, net interest accounted for about 5% of GDI.